-- 8.1 It is recognised that there may be circumstances where a staff member feels they should properly report matters to external bodies, such as those listed under 6.1 and 7.2.
-If they are unsure whether this is appropriate and do not feel able to discuss the matter internally with one of the individuals named above, Protect will be able to advise them on the circumstances in which they should contact an external body rather than raise the matter internally. - 8.2 Under no circumstances should staff approach or report any matters to a commercial body or the media with details of the suspected wrongdoing.
-If you approach any such body and / or where your concern is disclosed in a malicious manner or for personal gain, the protection given to you by this procedure may be lost.
-Additionally, the School may consider this to be gross misconduct and disciplinary action may be taken against you. - 8.3 The School believes that contacting an external body should only apply in exceptional circumstances (6.3).
-If they do so, they should inform the Executive Head Master or Chief Operating Officer (COO).
+- 8.1 It is recognised that there may be circumstances where a staff member feels they should properly report matters to external bodies. - 8.2 If they are unsure whether this is appropriate and do not feel able to discuss the matter internally with the HR Director. - 8.3 Under no circumstances should staff approach or report any matters to a commercial body or the media with details of the suspected wrongdoing.
+If you approach any such body and / or where your concern is disclosed in a malicious manner or for personal gain, the protection given to you by this procedure may be